bradpotter/themecore/README.md

 ## Mission

-Make sure free and/or low cost quality products are available for the Genesis Community
+Provide free and/or low cost quality products for the Genesis Community